Deflation: EU countries

 The inflation rate of Greece was negative during three years from 2013 to 2015.
-The same applies to Bulgaria, Cyprus, Spain and Slovakia from 2014 to 2016.
-Greece, Cyprus, Spain and Slovakia are members of the European monetary union.
+The same applies to Bulgaria, Cyprus, Spain, and Slovakia from 2014 to 2016.
+Greece, Cyprus, Spain, and Slovakia are members of the European monetary union.
 The Bulgarian currency, the lev, is pegged to the Euro with a fixed exchange rate.
-In the entire European Union and the Eurozone a disinflationary development was to be observed in the years 2011 to 2015.
+In the entire European Union and the Eurozone, a disinflationary development was to be observed in the years 2011 to 2015.

 Table: Harmonised index of consumer prices.
 Annual average rate of change (%) (HICP inflation rate).
 Negative values are highlighted in colour.

 Hong Kong

-Following the Asian financial crisis in late 1997, Hong Kong experienced a long period of deflation which did not end until the fourth quarter of 2004.
+Following the 1997 Asian financial crisis, Hong Kong experienced a long period of deflation which did not end until the fourth quarter of 2004.
 Many East Asian currencies devalued following the crisis.
-The Hong Kong dollar, however, was pegged to the US dollar, leading to an adjustment instead by a deflation of consumer prices.
+The Hong Kong dollar, however, was pegged to the U.S. dollar, leading to an adjustment instead by a deflation of consumer prices.
 The situation was worsened by the increasingly cheap exports from mainland China, and "weak consumer confidence" in Hong Kong.
 This deflation was accompanied by an economic slump that was more severe and prolonged than those of the surrounding countries that devalued their currencies in the wake of the Asian financial crisis.